elineri/Dynamic_CV/README.md

 For Education and Experience the application loads JSON-files.
 For this I have used in the JavaScript XMLHttpRequest to get the data from the JSON-files.

+For my react page (which is seperate) I have a loading message when my GitHub repos are loaded from my GitHub page.
+For this I have used setIsPending and useState.
+This will be set as true from the start.
+When all the repos have been loaded to the page this is then set to false so the loading message disappears.
+I have also used a set Timeout to make this delay a second so the user have time to see the message for this assignment.

 ## COMPATIBILITY
 All the functions I have used is compatiable with the most common web browsers and the latest versions.
 I used the website https://caniuse.com to search for different functions I have used.
 One function which that I have used that doesn't work for all broswers is media.
 It's not compatiable with Opera mini, IE or KaiOS browser, but since I think this is a good function to use to make the page adapt to screen size and since the browers aren't very common I have chosen to use this.